spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/responsive-images/customizing-the-rendered-html.md

 ---
-title: Customizing the rendered output
+title: Customizing the rendered html
 ---

 Whenever you use a `$media` instance as output in a Blade view the medialibrary will generate a `img` tag with the necessary `src`, `srcset` and `alt` attributes.
 You can customize the rendered ouput by publishing the `views` with: